omnetpp/docs.omnetpp.org/tictoc/index.md

 registered in OMNeT++ with the Define_Module() macro.

 @note It is a common mistake to forget the Define_Module() line.
-If it is missing, you'll get an error message similar to this one: <i>"Error: Class 'Txc1' not found -- perhaps its code was not linked in, or the class wasn't registered with Register_Class(), or in the case of modules and channels, with Define_Module()/Define_Channel()"</i>.
+If it is missing, you'll get an error message similar to this one: *"Error: Class 'Txc1' not found -- perhaps its code was not linked in, or the class wasn't registered with Register_Class(), or in the case of modules and channels, with Define_Module()/Define_Channel()"*.

 We redefine two methods from cSimpleModule: initialize() and handleMessage().
 They are invoked from the simulation kernel: